-All five interns have opportunities to meet in-person during orientation, special agency-wide trainings, the annual NYAPT play therapy conference, and at the joint internship completion celebration.
-All five interns also have the opportunity to connect as they participate in a weekly online training hour.
+All five interns have opportunities to connect during orientation, in a weekly online training hour, at special agency-wide trainings, at the annual NYAPT play therapy conference, and at the joint internship completion celebration.
 Interns in the Bronx and Dutchess County have separate ample opportunities to network with one another during their weekly contact, as they share an office at the Residence in Dutchess and are together at Day Treatment on the same days, as well as see each other during seminars and supervised group training.